Trade Discounts Available

 Rubber door seals are an integral part of insulating your home.
-Made from a highly durable TPE, there a number of different types of rubber door seals to choose from depending on your needs.
+Made from a highly durable TPE, there are a number of different types of rubber door seals to choose from depending on your needs.
 We’ve broken these down in our blog below with everything you need to know.

 So you probably know you need door seals and when they need to be replaced but why are rubber door seals important?
 Rubber door seals create a seal between your door and frame.
 They work to seal any gaps and prevent draughts as well as keeping rain, snow and other exterior elements out of your home.
 Rubber door seals are an important part of keeping your home more energy efficient, especially during the winter months when cold air can easily sneak into your home through gaps in windows and doors.
 Rubber door seals can help to keep your heating costs down by reducing the amount of warm air escaping your home and stopping draughts from entering your home through the doorway.